FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 * `subnet_id` - (Optional, String, ForceNew) The ID of the VPC Subnet to which the NIC belongs.
     Changing this parameter will create a new resource.

+* `security_groups` - (Optional, List, ForceNew) Specifies the list of custom security group IDs for the node pool.
+  If specified, the nodes will be put in these security groups.
+When specifying a security group, do not modify the rules of the port on which CCE running depends.
+Changing this parameter will create a new resource.

 * `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 If specified, the node will be created under the cloud server group.
 Changing this parameter will create a new resource.